Mayaro Bay: Biodiversity

 In terms of woodland, eastern Trinidad is carpeted by Mora excelsa, a type of tree.
 The mora forest extends through the Mayaro Bay and Matura Bay.
 Mayaro forests provide a habitat for red howler monkeys, who have traditionally been hunted for their meat.
 Despite this, troops of the red howler monkey can be found in areas such as Chaguaramas and the forests located in the Mayaro area.
 Along with the red howler monkey, the Leptodactylus bolivianus or the Bolivian Tree frog (locally known as the edible frog or mountain chicken), inhabits the area.
 But the Bolivian Tree frog isn't the only amphibian to live in Mayaro Bay.
 The Amazon River frog (Lithobates palmipes), described as a "rare terrestrial frog" can also be found in the Mayaro forests.
-Species of the hummingbird have also been spotted in Mayaro Bay since Trinidad and Tobago is considered to be the Land of the Hummingbird.
 In terms of marine life, many species of fish thrive in Mayaro, further proving why villagers resorted to fishing to make a profit.
 Various species of Carangidae roam the waters of Mayaro Bay and are often captured by villagers by a seine.
 Mussels and oysters can also be found buried in the sand on the shoreline.